New York Dolls: Formation

 Sylvain Sylvain and Billy Murcia, who went to junior high school and high school together, started playing in a band called "the Pox" in 1967.
 After the frontman quit, Murcia and Sylvain started a clothing business called Truth and Soul and Sylvain took a job at A Different Drummer, a men's boutique that was across the street from the New York Doll Hospital, a doll repair shop.
 Sylvain said that the shop inspired the name for their future band.
 In 1970 they formed a band again and recruited Johnny Thunders to join on bass, though Sylvain ended up teaching him to play guitar.
-They called themselves the Dolls.
+Although there was no official name, Thunders and Murcia had informally suggested calling themselves The Dolls.
 When Sylvain left the band to spend a few months in London, Thunders and Murcia went their separate ways.

-Thunders was eventually recruited by Kane and Rick Rivets, who had been playing together in the Bronx.
+Thunders was eventually recruited into a band by Kane and Rick Rivets, who had been playing together in the Bronx.
 At Thunders' suggestion, Murcia replaced the original drummer.
-Thunders played lead guitar and sang for the band Actress.
-An October 1971 rehearsal tape recorded by Rivets was released as Dawn of the Dolls.
-When Thunders decided that he no longer wanted to be the front man, David Johansen joined the band.
-Initially, the group was composed of singer David Johansen, guitarists Johnny Thunders and Rick Rivets (who was replaced by Sylvain Sylvain after a few months), bass guitarist Arthur "Killer" Kane and drummer Billy Murcia.

-The original line-up's first performance was on Christmas Eve 1971 at a homeless shelter, the Endicott Hotel.
-After getting a manager and attracting some music industry interest, the New York Dolls got a break when Rod Stewart invited them to open for him at a London concert.
+The nameless band was eventually retconned Actress.
+Although they played no live shows, a surfaced 1971 rehearsal tape recorded by the group was later released.
+By autumn, Thunders had decided that he no longer desired to be the frontman, with David Johansen, a local blues harmonicist who had came to know the band through sharing a mutual friend with Murcia, joining the band.
+Rick Rivets was replaced by Sylvain Sylvain after a few months who would suggest the name New York Dolls.
+Their first performance was on Christmas Eve 1971 at a homeless shelter, the Endicott Hotel.
+After getting a manager and attracting some music industry interest, they got a break when Rod Stewart invited them to open for him at a London concert.

-In the band's early days, the New York Dolls performed at the Mercer Art Center, where Ruby and the Rednecks opened for and were influenced by them.

-Billy Murcia's death

-While on a brief tour of England in 1972, Murcia was invited to a party, where he passed out from an accidental overdose.
+While on a brief tour of England in 1972, Murcia was invited to a party, where he passed out from an overdose.
 He was put in a bathtub and force-fed coffee in an attempt to revive him.
 Instead, it resulted in asphyxiation.
 He was found dead on the morning of November 6, 1972, at the age of 21.